How to help a child with Selective Mutism cope with family gatherings

 6. If you are visiting another home, be the first to arrive if possible so that the child has some time to get used to the new environment before it gets busy.
 Perhaps you could bring a familiar and enjoyable game from home and play it in the empty living room before other people arrive.

 7. If the child is unable to be verbal, initiate non-verbal games or activities such as drawing, colouring in, play dough, making cookies etc so that the child is occupied and engaged without pressure to talk.

-8. It may be useful to lend my short and concise book 'Understanding Selective Mutism - A Beginner's Guide' to visitors prior to them interacting with the child to help them to understand selective mutism.
-You can find my book here
+8. It may be useful to lend my short and concise book 'Understanding Selective Mutism - A Beginner's Guide' to visitors prior to them interacting with the child to help them to understand Selective Mutism.
+You can find the book here

-Overall, at family gatherings the key is that the child is at ease and no pressure is put on them; if the situation doesn’t allow for fading in (as it’s too busy etc) then absolutely don’t put pressure on the child to talk.
-The ultimate goal should be to help the child to feel at ease and enjoy their time with family.
+At family gatherings the key is that your child is comfortable, at ease and no pressure is put on them; if the situation doesn’t allow for fading in, then don’t put pressure on your child to talk.

 Wishing you a lovely time at your family gathering!